Webinar RECAP: 7 Habits of Highly Effective Board Member Searches

 - “True north” habits give you best chance of landing high-performing board members more quickly and easily

 - Follow the process to obtain successful results for ALL parties: PE firm, portfolio company, and candidates

-- Read 5-minute summary below or view the 35-minute webinar recording
+- Read 5-minute summary below or view the 35-minute webinar video

 Before beginning, Pat West noted that the “7 Habits of Highly Effective Board Member Searches” webinar was going to focus on board member searches for private equity investors and their portfolio companies.

 Board members can spell the difference between success and failure.
 For example, Dr. Darlene Walley helped grow revenues 650% for a skin care product company, elevated the Elta MD brand to #1 physician dispensed sun care product in the US, and shepherded a successful exit to a public strategic (Colgate-Palmolive).

 However, getting great board members is becoming more challenging.
 Record-breaking private capital activity in 2019 is increasing competition for high-performing board candidates.